Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Key Observations:

-These limitations emphasize the need for post-model auditing tools like SHAP and external evaluators like the RAIL API to establish trust in automated bias detection systems.
+These limitations emphasize the need for post-model auditing tools like SHAP and external evaluators like RAIL API to establish trust in automated bias detection systems.

 SHAP Library Insights: Explaining the Model's Decisions